LSU Health Sciences Center School of Graduate Studies

 All programs require a letter from applicants stating your long-term and short-term goals in relation to your program of study.

 Arrange for two letters of recommendation to be sent to this office (preferably from professors who have taught you in the basic sciences).
-Use the "Admissions Recommendation" forms provided.
+Use the Letter of Recommendation Form provided.

 Complete the application form and send it along with a $30 application fee to the School of Graduate Studies at the address noted below.
 Make checks or money orders payable to "LSU Health Sciences Center."
 NOTE: A fee of $30 must be submitted for each graduate program for which you have applied.
 For example, if you apply to two departments, you must submit $60.